uninterruptedpowersupply3-NEW/Sigma-Captioner/README.md

 To set this up follow these steps

-#END OF ONLY DO THIS FOR THE FIRST TIME
+#ONLY DO THIS FOR THE FIRST TIME

 python -m venv venv